ohad-israeli/ohad-israeli.github.io/_posts/2019-01-19-run-redis-run.md

 });
 ```

-For those who have payed attention can easily see that we can test our server with our browser at localhost:5000/query.
+For those who have paid attention can easily see that we can test our server with our browser at localhost:5000/query.

 To run the query we also need to pass a query parameter for the name to search.
 If you will try and test the server then we will see that in the first time it will, of course, load the data from the DB and on the second try it will get it from Redis.